appseconnect/docs/_posts/Workflow-Management/Troubleshooting/2018-10-11-Troubleshooting.md

 category: "Workflow"
 menus:
     workflow:
+        icon: fa fa-gg
+        category: "Troubleshooting"
         title: "Troubleshooting"
-        icon: fa fa-file-word-o
         identifier: workflowtroubleshoot
 ---
+This topic describes common problems that can occur when you develop and test a workflow in AEC Portal.
+Given below are few common trouble shooting solution for your needs.

-Troubleshoot Experience 1: Workflow Created & Run Button Disabled:
+**Troubleshoot Category 1: Workflow Created although Run Button Disabled**

-As we create a Workflow, we witness a very common issue and that is, the RUN button is disabled.
+You have created the Workflow as per business need, although attimes you may witness a very common issue and that is, the RUN button is disabled.

 IMAGE INSERT

-So, what is to be done to fix this?
+Given below is the step troubleshoot

-1. First of all, make the workflow Active by Clicking on the Active/InActive Checkbox, After clicking
+1. First  make the workflow Active by Clicking on the Active/InActive Checkbox, After clicking Make sure the Touchpoint for the workflow is published on Cloud and Synced in the agent.

 IMAGE INSERT

-2. Make sure the Touchpoint for the workflow is published on Cloud and Synced in the agent.
 3. Even after this we see, its inactive.
 This is possibly due to the autosync is Activated.
 Here, we just turn the Autosync Off/On once.
 4. We then click our cursor the START tab of the Workflow and we see the Run button is activated.